wwt-ambassadors/testbed/README.md

-# testbed
+# "testbed" Static Web Assets

-Destination repo for static web assets for the "testbed" project.
+This repository is the destination for static web assets build for the "testbed" project.
+It is not maintained by humans.